 Our Intent for Reading

-Our reading journey begins with Ruth Miskin’s phonic programme, Read, Write, Inc. (RWI).
-We are passionate this scheme and work with Ruth Miskin’s RWI trainers throughout the year to ensure we implement high-quality, daily RWI sessions where pupils learn to read well within groups targeted to their individual needs and ability.
+We are passionate about Ruth Miskin’s phonic scheme and work with specialist trainers throughout the year to ensure we implement daily, high-quality RWI sessions where pupils learn to read well within small groups, reading words and texts at a level appropriate for them.

-Below you will find our Early Reading Progression document which sets out expectations of progress for children if they have followed the RWI programme from Reception.
+Below you will find our Phonics Progression document which sets out the journey from EYFS to Year Two.
 All children should achieve these expectations; others may well be in advance of this.
 The expectation is that all children will leave Year One as confident speedy readers, ready to take on the challenges of Year Two.
-However, some children may need extra support and will remain on the RWI programme until they can achieve our goal where they are able to:
+However, some children may need extra support and will remain on the RWI programme until they can achieve our goal to:

 - Work out unfamiliar words quickly – including new vocabulary and names.

 - Read familiar words speedily – that is, words they have been taught.